Last Updated on March 8, 2021 by Grow with Bovees

 Cool-Season Grass Germination Time

+While some grasses can germinate immediately, others will germinate better after a period of dryness to allow for the seed coat to break and expand.
 Cool-season grasses are the fastest to grow from seed when soil temperatures are between 60 and 75 degrees.
-When properly cared for, cool-season grasses can go from seed to lawn in approximately a month.
+When properly cared for, cool-season grasses can go from seed to baby grass quite quickly.

 Annual Ryegrass Germination